 An excerpt from Akshay’s acclaimed publication, Fearvana, which draws from his personal experience as a war veteran and the latest research in psychology and neuroscience, to provide a framework for transforming crippling fear into positive success:

-“The graveyard is the richest place on earth, because it is here that you will find all the hopes and dreams that were never fulfilled, all because someone was too afraid to take that first step, keep with the problem, or determined to carry out their dream.” —Les Brown
+“The graveyard is the richest place on earth because it is here that you will find all the hopes and dreams that were never fulfilled, all because someone was too afraid to take that first step, keep with the problem, or be determined to carry out their dream.” —Les Brown

 From the Brink of Suicide to the Science of Fearvana

 I lay sprawled out on the sofa, gazing into the barren expanse above.
 My arm dangled off the edge.
 Below it rested an empty, one-liter bottle of vodka.
 The sound of a TV echoing in the background shielded me from an army of demons lingering at the gates.
 They waited for the inevitable: a single moment of stillness to storm into the emptiness of my soul.

 The sun’s rays pierced through the pale, white shutters, disrupting my lifeless slumber.
 Awakened from my daze, I mustered a herculean effort to wrestle my feet onto the ground.
 Hunching over with both hands pressing against my skull, I saw the bottle of vodka glaring at me from the abyss—an excruciating reminder of the depths to which I had fallen.

 As I looked up to get a glimpse of the outside world, the light stole my attention away from the noise, robbing me of my only comfort.
 A deafening roar of silence descended upon me.
 Exposed and vulnerable to the chaos of my consciousness, a week of nonstop binge drinking finally took its toll.
 This pattern will never change, I thought to myself.
 I will never change.